 Twenty Thousand Gold Stars.

 ¶ Fan translation into Russian by Rose Red (with the assistance of Honeysickle).

-My early creative efforts: stories, poetry, illustrations, news stories, mail, and journals.
+My early creative efforts: stories, poetry, illustrations, news stories, mail, journals, and posts.

 (I was born in April 1963.)